 Patients and/or carers should be warned that potentially severe psychiatric adverse reactions may occur with systemic steroids (see section 4.8).
 Symptoms typically emerge within a few days or weeks of starting the treatment.
-Risks may be higher with high doses/systemic exposure (see also section 4.5 Interactions), although dose levels do not allow prediction of the onset, type, severity or duration of reactions.
+Risks may be higher with high doses/systemic exposure (see also section 4.5 pharmacokinetic interactions that can increase the risk of side effects), although dose levels do not allow prediction of the onset, type, severity or duration of reactions.
 Most reactions recover after either dose reduction or withdrawal, although specific treatment may be necessary.
 Patients/carers should be encouraged to seek medical advice if worrying psychological symptoms develop, especially if depressed mood or suicidal ideation is suspected.
 Patients/carers should also be alert to possible psychiatric disturbances that may occur during or immediately after dose tapering/withdrawal of systemic steroids, although such reactions have been reported infrequently.